BastianBlokland/componenttask-unity/README.md

 the component is destroyed.

 ### Exposing a method that produces a value
-But what if you want to expose a api that produces a value, what happens to the task your component gets destroyed.
+But what if you want to expose a api that produces a value, what happens to the task once your component gets destroyed.
 ```c#
 using System;